morosebose/documentation_and_style_guide/documentation_and_style_guide.md

 Udacity's [Front-End Nanodegree](https://www.udacity.com/course/front-end-web-developer-nanodegree--nd001) team has developed a style guide for [HTML](http://udacity.github.io/frontend-nanodegree-styleguide/index.html), [CSS](http://udacity.github.io/frontend-nanodegree-styleguide/css.html), and [JavaScript](http://udacity.github.io/frontend-nanodegree-styleguide/javascript.html).

 ### Java
-- The [Google Java Style Guide] is an excellent resource.
+The [Google Java Style Guide](https://google-styleguide.googlecode.com/svn/trunk/javaguide.html) is an excellent resource.
 As its introduction says, "the issues covered span not only aesthetic issues of formatting, but other types of conventions or coding standards as well."

+### Android
+Udacity's [Android Developer Nanodegree](https://www.udacity.com/course/android-developer-nanodegree--nd801) has developed a [style guide](http://udacity.github.io/android-nanodegree-guidelines/index.html) for use in app source code.
+This style guide is a subset of the standard [Android Code Style Guidelines for Developers](http://source.android.com/source/code-style.html).

 ## Comments
 - Code self explanatory
 - No long inline comments, use docstrings for comments
 - No commented out code

+## GitHub Commit Messages
+Udacity's instructors have developed a [Git Style Guide](http://udacity.github.io/android-nanodegree-guidelines/git.html) that details how to write a concise, thorough, and informative Git commit message.

 ## README files
 - describe how to run app, how app works